justbonaventura/PolarizedLightImaging_DataProcessing/README.md

 Mueller_Decomp_and_Analysis- This notebook performs a Lu Chipman decomposition for Mueller matrix data and has several different techniques for polarization visualization, ROI selection and analysis.

 Registration_and_Processing_Rotational_Data- This notebook is meant to work with various datasets taken of the same sample rotated to different angles.
 This includes built in functions for rotational co-registration and analysis functions to relate sample measurement orientation to polarization property value.

+There is one provided image - lilcolormap2.png.
+This file is utilized by several of the notebooks to make a rainbow colormaps that wraps at the ends with alternate hues than those used in the matplotlib built in colormaps.